KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_user_reporting.rst

       Be careful when assigning a name to a parameter inside a report.
 This name must correspond to the parameters URI when you               deploy the document on Knowage Server.

 Once you have defined all parameters, open the (or create a new) dataset.
 Parameters are identified by a question mark **?** .
 For each **?** that you insert in your query, you must set the corresponding link in the **Parameters** tab: this will allow parameters substitution at report execution time.
-Note that you must set a link for each question mark as shown in :numref:`insrtprmintodtsetdef`, even if the same parameter occurs multiple times in the same query.

 .. figure:: media/image338.png

     Creation of a new parameter in a BIRT report.

+Note that you must set a link for each question mark as shown below, even if the same parameter occurs multiple times in the same query.

 .. _insrtprmintodtsetdef:
 .. figure:: media/image339.png